-Glenn: Because it gives you those microseconds that you need to wake up and remember who you are, the kind of person you want to be or that you want to become around food.
-It takes you out of your lizard brain and puts you more into your like neocortex and mammalian brain where your long term goals and aspirations and really soulful connections in life live, your human identity.
-Then you’re free to make a choice, then you’re free to make the choice and you say well, when I think about the future that I’m pursuing, when I think about wanting to have more energy and avoid disease and look better and have clearer scan and all the things that come along with taking care of yourself.
+Glenn: Because it gives you those microseconds that you need to wake up and remember who you are, the kind of person you want to be, or that you want to become, around food.
+It takes you out of your lizard brain and puts you more into neocortex and mammalian brain where your long term goals and aspirations and really soulful connections in life live, your human identity.
+Then you’re free to make a choice, then you’re free to make the choice and you say, “Well, when I think about the future that I’m pursuing, when I think about wanting to have more energy and avoid disease and look better and have clearer skin…” and all the things that come along with taking care of yourself.

 Glenn: That’s true.
 Most people spend a lifetime avoiding negative emotions not knowing that you can get through them in 90 seconds.
 Now I want to read your book.

 Robyn: Hahaha, well, we can hook you up.
-You’ve mentioned your early story and I feel likely glossed over that.
-Do you want to go back and talk a little about your early story, how you came to this point in your career being so passionate about helping people understand what is binge eating, like what is it exactly, why are so many people doing?
+You’ve mentioned your early story and I feel like we glossed over that.
+Do you want to go back and talk a little about your early story, how you came to this point in your career being so passionate about helping people understand what is binge eating, like what is it exactly, why are so many people doing it?
 Anything we want to fill in there?

 As I got older and I was married and seeing patients and commuting from Long Island to the Bronx all the time, I just didn’t have the time to work out.
 I would do like three times a week for half an hour instead of two and a half hours a day.
 My metabolism was slowing down and I found that I was still obsessed with the food.
 I couldn’t stop eating, I couldn’t stop thinking about it.
 And like I mentioned before, I’d be working with a couple after an affair or with a suicidal client and I just couldn’t be present because I was obsessing about the food.
 That really bothered me.

-But I unfortunately coming from a family of psychologists spent really 30 trying to love myself thin.
-I talked to psychologist, some of the best people in the country because I knew them given the family they came from.
+But I unfortunately, coming from a family of psychologists, I spent really 30 trying years to love myself thin.
+I talked to psychologists, some of the best people in the country because I knew them, given the family they came from.
 I went to Overeaters Anonymous for a couple of years.
 I took medication with a psychiatrist.
 I tried everything.
 I had a very soulful journey, I learned an awful lot about myself.
 Some things worked a little bit but nothing really cured the problem.
 Some of it made it worse.

 I found that people whose binges started with chocolate like me, who couldn’t stop eating chocolate, they tended to be more lonely or broken hearted.
 The other things I found that people who were struggling with salty crunchy things tended to be more stressed at work and people who were struggling with soft chewy things like pasta and bread and bagels tended to be stressed at home, which was really fascinating and I got a lot of press for it.
 It didn’t fix the problem at all in me or anybody else that I worked with.